UserLevelUp/Schmaybe/proto-api/readme.md

 ## Create a virtual environment
 python -m venv env

+### May need to use pip to install missing libraries

+pip install websockets
+pip install watchdog

+#### Next two commands should help determine if there are missing imported libraries that need to be pipped in

 ## Activate the python test environment for working on prototype
 .\env\Scripts\Activate.ps1